Admission to the Program

 A: Two or three times a week during the Fall and Spring semesters, depending on the semester.
 The other days they are in class.
 There are also two 10-week Summer sessions, during which the students attend clinical five days a week.

 Q: Do I get to choose where I attend clinical?

-A: No, we have eight clinical sites throughout Westchester and faculty selects your rotations based upon your competency requirements.
-The student will rotate through five different clinical settings during the program.
+A: No, we have several clinical affiliate sites and the clinical coordinator selects your rotations based upon your competency requirements.
+The student will rotate through four different clinical settings during the program.

-Q: Is a background check and urine test necessary to get into the program?
+Q: Is a background check and drug screening necessary to get into the program?

 A: This will be completed once you are accepted into the program, along with a physical.